jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab4_Tasks, Functions, and Testbench .md

 );

     // Internal registers to hold the sum and carry produced by the task
-    // These are necessary since tasks cannot be directly assign to output ports reg [3:0] internal_sum;
+    // These are necessary since tasks cannot be directly assigned to output ports reg [3:0] internal_sum;
     reg internal_carry;